About Central Arkansas Rescue Effort for Animals

-CARE does not have a physical animal shelter.
-We use this website as a virtual shelter so you can view the available pets for adoption and submit your Online Adoption Application.
-To date, the rescue/adoption effort has saved 3,300 animals (as of January 14, 2014)-- once homeless or unwanted, these pets are placed into loving homes.
-Also because we have no shelter, CARE relies upon volunteers to "foster" adoptable pets until permanent homes are found.
-In December, 2011, CARE found a way to expand its rescue/adoption effort by partnering with the Arkansas Department of Correction's Arkansas Paws In Prison program, which places adoptable CARE dogs temporarily into state prisons for housing, socialization, and training by professionally-supervised inmate trainers-- this remarkable program is a win-win for CARE and the Department, for the dogs and the inmates!
-Bottom-line: the number of adoptable pets that CARE can accept into its rescue/adoption effort at any time is determined by the number of available spaces for them, either in volunteer foster homes or the Paws in Prison program.
+CARE does not have a physical animal shelter and operates out of our office in Little Rock's Heights neighborhood.
+We use this website as a virtual shelter, and you can view the available pets for adoption and submit your Online Adoption Application.
+To date, CARE's rescue/adoption effort has saved 3,850 animals (as of November 10, 2016)---once homeless or unwanted, these pets have now been placed into loving homes.
+Also, because we have no shelter, CARE relies upon volunteers to "foster" adoptable pets until permanent homes are found.
+In December 2011, CARE found a way to expand its rescue/adoption effort by partnering with the Arkansas Department of Correction's Arkansas Paws In Prison program, which places adoptable CARE dogs temporarily into state prisons for housing, socialization, and training by professionally-supervised inmate trainers--- this remarkable program is a win-win for CARE, the Department, the dogs, and the inmates!
+Bottom-line: the number of adoptable pets that CARE can accept into its rescue/adoption program at any time is determined by the number of available spaces for them---either in volunteer foster homes or the Paws in Prison program.

-Our spay/neuter effort has helped approximately 10,000 pets!
-CARE's "Paws In the Clinic" offer low-cost sterilization surgery for cats and dogs who are owned by qualifying low-income families.
-For person who do not qualify for the clinic, vouchers are available for use in obtaining discounted spay/neuter services at designated veterinary clinics.
+Our spay/neuter effort has helped over 11,000 pets!
+CARE's "Paws In the Clinic" offers low-cost sterilization surgery for cats and dogs who are owned by qualifying low-income families.
+For people who do not qualify for the clinic, vouchers are available for use in obtaining discounted spay/neuter services at designated veterinary clinics across the state.

-CARE relies heavily upon volunteer assistance to operate every day!
-Volunteer support is essential to accomplish CARE's mission.
-Many different volunteer jobs are available, including fostering, caseworking, showing, or transporting adoptable animals, staffing the CARE gift shop, and planning/working each fundraising event.
+CARE relies heavily upon volunteer assistance to operate.
+Volunteer support is essential to accomplishing CARE's mission.
+Many different volunteer jobs are available including fostering, caseworking, showing, transporting adoptable animals, staffing the CARE gift shop, assisting with office work, and planning/working each fundraising event.

-CARE is governed by its volunteer Board of Directors: Laura Lamps, President; Becky McCauley, Vice President; Jennifer L Smith, Secretary; Harry Light, Treasurer; Mary L. Parker, Fletcher Cotton, Daniel W. Dye, Liz Russell, Camille Bennett, Ashley Younger, Virginia Boyd (Emeritus) and Ava M Hicks (Emeritus).
-Operations are supervised by employees Executive Director Jon Garrison, Programs Coordinator Anna Beall, and Volunteer Coordinator/Assistant Heather Allen.
+CARE is governed by its volunteer Board of Directors: Jeremy Fleckenstein, President; Becky McCauley, Vice President; Jennifer L. Smith, Secretary; Harry Light, Treasurer; Mary L. Parker-Reed; Ron Maxwell; Ethan Igleheart; Amy Turpen; Jessie Smith; Heather High; Dr. Chloe Charlton; and Virginia Boyd (Emeritus).
+Operations are supervised by employees Ashley Younger, Executive Director; Courtney Davidson, Programs Coordinator; and Jessica Rogers, Volunteer Coordinator.